 3. Medical professionals know very little about women’s health in general, and even less about menopause.

-Many medical professionals are not skilled or equipped in treating menopause.
-In fact, only a small fraction of doctors receive any formal training in menopause medicine, and even then it’s only a brief chapter.
+Only a small fraction of doctors receive any formal training in menopause medicine, and even then it’s only a brief chapter.
 Therefore many doctors are quick to prescribe anti-depressants, pain medication and other band-aid fixes to what sounds like depression and ‘normal aging’ aches and pains.
 Doctors can be very dismissive when presented with symptoms, so it’s important to request testing, and follow-up on issues that may not be symptoms of menopause at all.

 Arm yourself with knowledge, and know that when you hit perimenopause, you’re not crazy, and you’re not alone!